pelicheng/recipe-rating-analysis/README.md

 **Null Hypothesis:** The average rating of recipes with more steps is the same or lower than the average rating of recipes with fewer steps.

-**Alternate Hypothesis:** Recipes that have more steps have a higher average rating than recipes with fewer steps.
+**Alternative Hypothesis:** Recipes that have more steps have a higher average rating than recipes with fewer steps.

 **Test Statistic:** The difference in the means of recipes that are 10 steps or less and more than 10 steps
 - Observed Difference: 0.001641837343935748